an-sh/chat-service/README.md

 - `ServerMessages` class describes socket.io messages that are sent from the server to a client.

-- `UserCommands` class describes socket.io messages that client sends to a server and receives reply as a socket.io ack.
+- `UserCommands` class describes socket.io messages that a client sends to a server and receives reply as a socket.io ack.

 - `ChatService` class is the server constructor, describes options and customisation hooks.
+It also contains mixin methods for using server side API.

 Run `npm install -g codo` and `codo` to generate local documentation.